bitcart/bitcart/CODING_STANDARDS.md

 # Coding guidelines for python code

-Those guidelines apply to all python code across BitcartCC repositories, and to all further opened pull requests.
+Those guidelines apply to all python code across Bitcart repositories, and to all further opened pull requests.
 Your pull request might be rejected if it doesn't follow coding guidelines.

 ## Formatting